ssbc/ssb-meta-feeds/README.md

     - `details.recps` *Array* (optional)
        - A collection of "recipients" (GroupId, FeedId, ...) to encrypt the announcement messages to
     - `details.encryptionFormat` *String* (optional)
-       - specifies which encrption format to use (you will need an encrption plugin installed e.g. `ssb-box2` installed)
+       - specifies which encryption format to use (you will need an encryption plugin installed e.g. `ssb-box2` installed)
        - default: `'box2'`
     - `details.metadata` *Object* (optional) - for containing other data